 Child Care Worker

 As a Child Care Worker, you will find yourself working with young children in a diverse range of environments and settings.
 Childcare Workers mainly care for the basic needs of toddlers and infants when parents are unavailable or absent.
-They usually work in private homes but can also be employed by childcare or community centres.
+They can work in private homes or be employed by childcare or community centres.

 Child Care Workers can spend their time playing with babies, reading to them, introducing concepts like sharing, and helping them to improve their social skills.
 As well as jumping into the sandbox and having some fun, they also take care of feeding and changing diapers.